ALAS that I so hastely should come

 What gallant port more graciously fine?

-Petrarch was sweet Sirens sonne :
+As dainty Petrarch was sweet Sirens sonne :

 What witching tune more Orpheously sweete?